 “I can’t do that.”

-“Well at least promise that you’ll be careful.
-I’ve really missed you Pete.”
+“At least promise that you’ll be careful.
+I’ve really missed you, Pete.”

 “What do you think, Elvis?” said Marie.

 “What?”
-Elvis, his eyes transfixed on the couple in the corner, obviously not listening.
+Elvis, his eyes transfixed on the couple in the corner, not listening.

 “Pete and Claire.
 Do you think they’ll get together?
 That Kevin Davison is a complete bastard, she would be much better off with Pete.”